FlagOpen/FlagAttention/README.md

 ## TODOs

 1. Test on other GPUs;
-2. Test on more triton versions；
+2. Test on more versions of triton；
-3. Improve performance of attention operators(especially for the backward op).
+3. Improve performance of attention operators(especially for the backward op);
 4. Support other extensions to flash attention.